 The new changes set out in the Inspection Handbook mention EYFS provision as any provision provided to children in the early years range before or after school and also during holidays.

-Ofsted Grading by four key areas
+Ofsted Grading by in the key areas

 - Quality of Education